-Comparisons of repairs of Language and Other breakdowns
+Comparisons of Repairs of Language and Other Breakdowns

-Tests of proportions were carried out to compare the children's use of language change to repair Language and Other breakdowns for evidence that their responses to requests for clarification following Language-based breakdowns were distinctive.
+Tests of proportions were carried out to compare the children's use of language change to repair Language and Other types of breakdowns for evidence that their responses to requests for clarification following Language-based breakdowns were distinctive.
 Separate analyses were conducted for each age group and the alpha level was adjusted to compensate for the number of comparisons made.
 For purposes of these analyses, all responses involving a language change - inappropriate or appropriate - were combined to form one response category, Language Change.
-As shown in Figure 3, the twoyear-olds used Language Change only when attempting to repair Language breakdowns (n=37); they did not use this strategy when attempting to repair Other breakdowns.
-The three-year-olds sometimes used Language Change when repairing Other breakdowns, but seldom; they changed language far more often when repairing Language breakdowns: Language = 93; Other = 2 ($z = 11 \cdot 1$, p < 0.005).
+The two-year-olds used Language Change only when attempting to repair Language breakdowns (n = 37); they did not use this strategy when attempting to repair Other breakdowns.
+The three-year-olds sometimes used Language Change when repairing Other breakdowns, but seldom; they changed language far more often when repairing Language breakdowns, Language = 93; Other = 2 (z = 11.1, p < 0.005).